Graduate Certificates in Integrative Medicine and Nutrition and Lifestyle Medicine

 - Enter with a 3.0 GPA

-Apply Patient-Focused Therapies to Improve Health
+Apply Patient-Centered Care to Improve Well-being

 Graduate Certificate in Integrative Medicine